james-nesbitt/boch/README.md

 Typical workflow for starting a project:

 1. Checkout source-code and this toolset together
   $/> git clone {source} source
   $/> git clone {this toolset} manage

 2. Initialize the project settings
-   $/> manage/flow init --name "{a_name_for_this_project}" --wwwserver
+  $/> manage/flow init --name "{a_name_for_this_project}" --libraries "www-cnpm-jn"

-     -> the --name presets an image name, a build name, and some container names -> the --wwwserver includes our centos based box tools and settings
+    -> the --name presets an image name, a build name, and some container names -> the --libraries www-cnpm-jn includes our centos based box tools and settings

   * this creates the following:
     /project/
       settings     <-- script that has settings for the project builds/
         {name}    <-- a docker build for your project

 3. Customize the settings for your project:

   - edit any of the files in /project
   - change any of the configurations in /project/settings
     - in particular remove any of it (leave the lines that start with ## SETTINGS FROM HOOK)
   - configure your base docker box
     - change the name of the nginx conf file when copied into the host?
     - alter the php.ini to change php-fpm settings for your image
     - alter the nginx.conf as you may need
     - add/alter the Dockerfile RUN commands to customize you DB, or any other tricks.
     - change the project/builds/{name}/dev_dotssh/ files, especially authorized_keys (allows ssh into the box)

     * errors in the changes to the build are easily discovered in the next step

-4. Build your base project
+4. Re-initialize to build the project image / or just build the image

+  To build the image, you can either re-run the init flow, or build manually

+  $/>manage/flow init --buildnow

+  OR

   $/> manage/control build